 Unfortunately, Snowflake passed away in 2003, but the legacy has been so enduring that even an animated movie called Snowflake, the White Gorilla, was produced in 2011.

 The best way to start the visit is to identifing which species you’d like to know first.
 Choose between the farm, the aviary, the reptile House or the aquarama, to name a few.

-Currently, the Barcelona Zoo has a ver large number of different species, each group is separated and classified into different habitats, such as mammals, birds, amphibian and reptiles.
+Currently, the Barcelona Zoo has a very large number of different species.
+Each group is classified into different habitats, such as mammals, birds, amphibian and reptiles.